-46 Respondents' responses to OII Information Requests 17 and 18, as compiled by staff.
-At a statewide level, the backhaul market is highly concentrated in three firms - with one legacy carrier, far outweighing the other two combined.47 This lead firm accounts for significantly over half of cell site backhaul for the big four wireless carriers.48 The second largest firm accounts for a little less than 15 percent of cell site backhaul, and the third largest firm accounts for a slightly less than 10 percent of cell site backhaul.49
+At a statewide level, the backhaul market is highly concentrated in three firms - with one legacy carrier, far outweighing the other two combined.286 This lead firm accounts for significantly over half of cell site backhaul for the big four wireless carriers.287 The second largest firm accounts for a little less than 15 percent of cell site backhaul, and the third largest firm accounts for a slightly less than 10 percent of cell site backhaul.288 services has made the economics of providing backhaul services more attractive to a range of competing suppliers").

-TURN's Ms. Baldwin outlines some of the persistent inefficiencies associated with the legacy carriers' market power:
+TURN's Ms. Baldwin outlines some of the persistent inefficiencies that the legacy carriers' market power creates: